Lament has a purpose.

 Our spiritual life is like this.
 Our life with God is an unfolding process over time in which the depths of life breathe and communicate just as profoundly as the heights.
 Lament has a role and a purpose in our relationship with God.

-When we feel our own lives have been crucified with pain, we cry out from the depths of sorrow, knowing God is with us.
-He has been to the cross; we remember that sorrow and pain walk hand in hand with the sure knowledge of what God will do.
-Then we remember that even sorrow and deep pain can watch, wait, and hope.
+Jesus has been to the cross, so when we feel our own lives have been crucified with pain, we can cry out from the depths of our sorrow, knowing He is right there with us.
+We remember that sorrow and pain walk hand in hand with the sure knowledge of what God can do—and we remember that even sorrow and deep pain can watch, wait, and hope.

 As you begin exploring lament, may you hear this in the depth of your own heart today.
 Amen.